-Essential in cases, evidences are mostly the key for the incrimination of the accused or in solving a particular crime.
+Essential in cases, evidence is mostly the key for the incrimination of the accused or in solving a particular crime.
 These vary in classification and are not just grounded on tangible objects.

-One essential thing you should know about evidence is that tampering them often leads to serious repercussions.
-Tampering is qualified as an obstruction of justice and if proven, the suspect of tampering will face certain charges.
+One essential thing you should know about evidence is that tampering it often leads to serious repercussions.
+Tampering is qualified as an obstruction of justice, and if proven, the suspect of tampering will face certain charges.
 However, there are instances when tampering is purely incidental.
-This calls for the presence of a defense lawyer especially in Las Vegas where the raving lifestyle might be the cause of unintended evidence tampering.
+This calls for the presence of a defense lawyer, especially in Las Vegas where the raving lifestyle might be the cause of unintended evidence tampering.

 Tampering comes in many forms such as fabrication, concealment, alteration, or destruction.
-In the state of Nevada, there are laws against them which are all enclosed on Nevada’s Revised Statutes, specifically on Chapter 199.
+In the state of Nevada, there are laws against it which are all enclosed in Nevada’s Revised Statutes, specifically in Chapter 199.

 Nonetheless, whether it may be planned or accidental, tampering still instigates specific outcomes.
-Below are more information about evidence tampering that you should know:
+Below is more information about evidence tampering that you should know:

 Why people tamper evidence